Arpitpassi/BridgeReport/index.md

 1. Mayan (~0.016 USDC)
 2. Squid (0.023358 USDC)
 3. LayerSwap (0.075528 USDC)
 4. Defiway (0.159 USDC)

-### Security & Privacy
-1. A0 Zero Knowledge EVM Bridge (ZK proofs) Eliminating Trust Assumptions: No validators, no multisig—just math.
-Enabling Private Cross-Chain Interactions: A rarity in today’s transparent bridges.
+5. AO Zk bridge Bridge:Lowest fees among all the bridges tested.
+Amounts to basically nothing.

 ---

-## What Makes an Effective Crypto Bridge
+## What made the above bridges an Effective Crypto Bridge

-Based on the analysis, an effective crypto bridge should:
+Based on the analysis, an effective crypto bridge should

 1. **Prioritize User Experience**
    - Clear, intuitive interface